LolloCappo/BTTCAL/README.rst

 BTTCAL
 ==========

-This repository contains open-source data, results, and dissemination from the National Research Project "Development of calibration procedures of Tip Timing systems for non-contact turbine blade vibration measurements".
+This repository contains open-source data and results from the National Research Project "Development of calibration procedures of Tip Timing systems for non-contact turbine blade vibration measurements".
 BTTCAL is funded by the Italian Ministry of University and Research (MUR).
 Grant id is J53D23002440006 (PRIN2022).

 -------------

-The overarching goal of the project is...
+The overarching goal of the project is to design and develop procedures and setup for calibrating Blade Tip-Timing Measurement Systems.
 The Principal investigator is Prof. `Gianluca Rossi`_ from the Univeristy of Perugia, supported by:

 - Prof. `Nicola Paone`_, Marche Polytechnic University